SoftwareAG/c8y-docs/content/web/application-configuration-bundle/application-options.md

 all Web SDK based applications hide the navigator by default.

 {{< c8y-admon-info >}}
-If you are an enterprise customer, the easiest way to manipulate this options is to use the branding manager in administration.
+If you are an {{< enterprise-tenant >}} customer, the easiest way to manipulate this options is to use the branding manager in administration.
 It allows you to set most of the settings without the need to manually generate a JSON file and upload any applications.
 {{</ c8y-admon-info >}}